Frequently asked questions about PIFELTRO

 • When your PIFELTRO supply starts to run low, get more from your healthcare provider or pharmacy.
 This is very important because the amount of virus in your blood may increase if the medicine is stopped for even a short time.
 The virus may develop resistance to PIFELTRO and become harder to treat.

-Please read the Patient Information for PIFELTRO® (doravirine) and discuss it with your doctor.
+Please read the accompanying Patient Information for PIFELTRO® (doravirine) and discuss it with your healthcare provider.
 The physician Prescribing Information also is available.

 What is PIFELTRO?